pesterhazy/presumably/posts/monorepos.md

 Once you do encounter a real scalability hiccup you can take action, based on the concrete pain points, by introducing tooling to fix specific problems or by switching to a multi-repository setup.
 But don't make the startup's cardinal mistake: worrying about crossing that bridge before you get to it.

-Thanks to Michael Reitzenstein and Ben Lovell for reading earlier drafts of this post.
+Thanks to Michael Reitzenstein, Ben Lovell and Misha Karpenko for reading earlier drafts of this post.